 In 2025's economy, 8 months isn't just safer—it's strategic.
 While others scramble for survival during job transitions, you'll have the luxury of choice.
-Here's why 8 months has become the new gold standard for financial freedom.
+Average job searches now stretch 4-6 months for professional roles, and that's before accounting for industry-specific downturns, AI-driven disruption, or the global competition that remote work has unleashed.
+Here's why 8 months has become the new gold standard for financial freedom—and how to calculate your exact target today.

 The 3-6 Month Rule is Broken